metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_preflight_validation_v1beta2_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) PreflightValidationSpec describes the desired state of the resource, such as the kernel versionthat Module CRs need to be verified against as well as the debug configuration of the logsMore info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) PreflightValidationSpec describes the desired state of the resource, such as the kernel version that Module CRs need to be verified against as well as the debug configuration of the logs More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec))

 ### Read-Only